 Item Issue

 Applications Submitted in Grants.gov.
 Do not submit

-11 applications in PAMS or FedConnect.
+applications in PAMS or FedConnect.

 Grants.gov Submission Ensure that applications are submitted under

-Similaring Commission the correct Opportunity Number.
+the correct Opportunity Number.

-the contest appointment tunious

 Standard Form (SF)-424 Research and

 Related (R&R):

 - Attach nothing to field 20

 - Attach nothing to field 21

-Trimen ne mag te mera 21

 SF-424 Research and Related Other Project

 Information form:

 - Attach the abstract to field 7

 - Attach the project narrative, with all

 appendices, to field 8

 - Attach nothing to field 9

 - Attach nothing to field 10

 - Attach nothing to field 11

-- Attach the list of individuals who should
+- Attach the list of individuals who

-not serve as merit reviewers (Collaborator
+should not serve as merit reviewers

-Template) to field 12
+(Collaborator Template) to field 12

 - Do not attach other files to field 12

-- NOTE: Files attached to field 12 will not
+- NOTE: Files attached to field 12 will

-be shared with merit reviewers.
+D A 1' 4' not be shared with merit reviewers.

-Pre-Applications - Submit your pre-application in PAMS.
+Pre-Applications Submit pre-application in PAMS.

+- Pre-Applications must be submitted by an

+authorized institutional representative.

-- Do not submit your pre-application in
+- Do not submit your pre-application in Grants.gov.

-Grants.gov.

 - Do not attach your pre-application to the SF-

 424 Research and Related (R&R) form.

 - Follow the instructions in Section IV for the

 preparation of a pre-application.

 Page Limits Strictly followed throughout application,

-including particular attention to:
+Tuge Zimies including particular attention to:

+- Pre-application

 - Project narrative and appendices

 - Biographical sketches

 - Data Management Plans (DMPs)

 - Promoting Inclusive and Equitable

 Research (PIER) Plan

 - Letter(s) of Collaboration or Access, if

 any

+Item Issue

 Personally Identifiable Information None present in the application

-Item Issue

 Project Narrative Composed of one PDF file including all

 appendices (bibliography, facilities,

 equipment, DMP, PIER)

 Project Summary / Abstract Name of PI, PI's institutional affiliation(s),

 Co-Investigator(s), Co-Investigator's

 institutional affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

 benefit rates

 Budget Justification (attached to budget) Justify all requested costs

 Biographical Sketches Follow page limits strictly and do not include

 list of collaborators.
 Attach the biographical

 sketch to the Senior/Key Person Profile

 (Expanded) Form.

 Current and Pending Support Ensure complete listing of all activities,

 regardless of source of funding.
 Attach the

 current and pending support to the Senior/Key

-Person Profile (Expanded) Form.
+7: 07 11 11 1 21 11 2 Person Profile (Expanded) Form.

 List of Individuals who Should not Serve as Attach to field 12 of the SF-424 Research and

 Merit Reviews Related Other Project Information form.

-Data Management Plans (DMP) - If referring to an experiment's DMP,
+Data Management Plans (DMP) - If referring to an experiment's DMP

-describe the relationship to the proposed
+describe the relationship to the

-research.

-- Include a DMP even if no experimental
+proposed research.Include a DMP even if no

-data is expected.
+experimental data is expected.

-Promoting Inclusive and Equitable Research PIER Plans are required for new and renewal
+Promoting Inclusive and Equitable Research

 (PIER) Plan applications.

+Institutions capable of being funded through If National Laboratories and/or DOE sites are

+the DOE Field Work System permitted to submit under this FOA:

+the Boll Field Work System - Do not create new institutions on the

+PAMS website.

+- Submit applications in Grants.gov

+using the name of the laboratory or

+site in Field 5 of the SF-424(R&R)

+application form, not the contractor

+operating the laboratory or site.

+Submissions under this FOA will be

+evaluated for technical merit, but any

+resulting funding, work, or awards will be

+made under the laboratory or site's contract

+with DOE.
+No separate financial assistance

+awards will be made.
+No administrative

+provisions of this FOA will apply to the

+laboratory or any laboratory subcontractor.